MostDeadDeveloper/valentine-card-generator-with-faceToArtAI/README.md

 ![alt text](https://drive.google.com/uc?export=view&id=1bTdpnBWla5CaK10kEAZyba48TU6QCv8p)

-Head to the ValentinesTemplate Folder and click the meme.html file.
+After the script has finshed compiling, Head to the ValentinesTemplate Folder and click the meme.html file.

 Make a small message for your crush and see the results of your work!
 It should look something like this.